Ellena Perry: Club career

 Perry made her Saracens Women debut in 2015, a week after tuning 18 and was still 18 when she played in the 2016 Premiership final for Saracens.
 In 2019 Perry switched to Gloucester-Hartpury, just before the start of the 2019-20 Premier 15s season.

 International career

 Perry made her England debut as a loose head prop in 2018, during the 2018 Quilter Internationals.
 She played in all three games.

 In December 2020, she was called up to the England squad to play against France, a game that England won 25–23.
 She missed several fixtures in 2019-2020 due to injury.

 In 2021 she was named an invitational player for England in the 2021 Women's Six Nations Championship.

 In August 2025 she was named on the Irish team to face Canada, being eligible to switch nations after last having played for England in November 2020 and qualifying for Ireland through her maternal grandfather.
 On 11 August 2025, she was named in the 2025 Women's Rugby World Cup squad by head coach Scott Bemand.
+She continued with Ireland for their 2026 Six Nations Championship campaign.